delebash/Dans-Programming-Error-Notes/Webpack-Typscript Error Notes.md

 Even though bootstrap works by just using import $ from 'jquery' Foundation expects jQuery as a global variable and you have to expose it by using the methods below

+**Module build failed: Error: Cannot resolve 'file' or 'directory' ./greeter**

+Check the extension make sure all have a dot as in `'.ts' not 'ts'`

+Example is wrong should be .ts

+	resolve: {
+        extensions: ['', '.js','ts']
+    },

+**Module '"jquery"' has no default export**

+This is typescript complaining but it still builds ok and you can disable this warning by adding in tsconfig.json

+"allowSyntheticDefaultImports": true

 #Importing files and modules syntax#